What you should know before transporting an abnormal load

 When carrying an abnormal load, you also carry a responsibility.
 According to the UK government website, transporters are required to follow protocol when shipping an abnormal load, which includes giving warning to police, highway authorities and bridge and structure owners such as Network Rail – some even up to ten weeks before the scheduled date.
 We have put together a few tips and tricks to keep in mind before transporting an abnormal load.
 After all, you don’t want to be carrying a heavyweight load as well as a hefty fine.

 As aforementioned, it is required that you notify the appropriate authorities before you start your journey.
-Be careful, because some loads require notification weeks in advance – in some cases it can be up to 10 weeks beforehand.
+Be careful, because some loads require notification weeks in advance – in some cases, it can be up to 10 weeks beforehand.
 Should you not complete these requirements before the date of transportation, you can be fined up to £220.
-Generally, police have to be notified at least 24 hours before the journey takes place, however the timeframe of notice may change depending on the abnormal load being carried.
+Generally, police have to be notified at least 24 hours before the journey takes place, however, the timeframe of notice may change depending on the abnormal load being carried.

-Those who are moving loads even short distances must comply to these rules.
-For example, farmers that are moving ‘abnormal’ loads at time of harvest.
+Those who are moving loads even short distances must comply with these rules.
+For example, farmers that are moving ‘abnormal’ loads at the time of harvest.
 If your vehicle is wider than 3m wide and is travelling on roads for less than five miles, or at a 40mph speed limit or less.

 Be aware of restrictions

 Some areas may have stricter regulations and zones than others.
 Make sure you are aware of this, whether it is your destination or you are passing through.
 London is a prime example of this.